Luke-Chesley/crypto_whitepaper_rag_chatbot/readme.md

-Uses RAG to scan a collection of crypto whitepapers (~1100) to anwser questions about the innerworkings of cryptocurrencies.
+Uses RAG to scan a collection of crypto whitepapers (~1100) to answer questions about the inner workings of cryptocurrencies.